demmings/gsSQL/README.md

     addBindParameter(value)
         1)  For every question mark (no quotes) in your SELECT statement, there needs to be a matching bind variable data.
 Call this method as for as many question marks in the select are used - in the order that they are found.

+    addBindNamedRangeParameter(nameRange)
+        1)  For a bind variable that references a SINGLE cell named range.
+Input is a STRING.

     execute(stmt)
         1)  stmt:  SQL SELECT statement to run.